 There are several direct oral anticoagulants (DOACs) currently approved for clinical use in AF which act as direct inhibitors of factor Xa (apixaban, edoxaban and rivaroxaban) or of thrombin (dabigatran).
 RCTs have demonstrated a benefit of DOACs compared with warfarin, including in patients with mild to moderate CKD (48).
 A recent systematic review and meta-analysis of over 78,000 patients with non-dialysis CKD and AF found that DOACs had a superior safety and efficacy profile to VKA, reducing stroke consistently with fewer major bleeding events (49).
 Indeed, contemporary evidence-based guidelines currently recommend DOACs over VKAs if OAT is judged appropriate, including those with CKD stages 1-3 (1-5).
 However, the situation in CKD stages 4 and 5 is more nuanced, mainly because these patients have been largely excluded from all of the registration and post-registration trials.

 Relevant drug characteristics of DOACs are summarized in table 3 (3).
 There is concern about drug/metabolite accumulation in patients with severe CKD.
 While there is a dose-response relationship for drug levels and bleeding (50,51), ideal therapeutic ranges of drug concentrations are not yet clearly established (3).
-Post-hoc analyses of the RCTs have revealed that DOACs, particularly dabigatran and rivaroxaban, are associated with reduced loss of GFR (52,53).
-More trials with these outcomes as their primary focus are urgently required(54).
+Post-hoc analyses of the RCTs have revealed that DOACs, particularly dabigatran and rivaroxaban, are associated with reduced loss of GFR compared to warfarin (52,53).
+More trials with these outcomes as their primary focus are urgently required, particularly as there are currently inconsistencies in the prescribed doses of DOACs in routine clinical practice (54).

 Oral anticoagulant therapy in CKD

 In patients with mild/moderate CKD (eGFR 30-59 ml/min or stage 3a and 3b), present evidence on OAT suggests that it can be used safely and confers benefit .
 In this category of patients, both VKAs and DOACs have shown similar efficacy.
-In some studies the safety profile of DOAC seems to be superior (55-57), (58)although, in RE-LY dabigatran appeared to amplify bleeding risk in moderate CKD as eGFR deteriorated using the CKD-EPI equation.
+In the majority of studies on DOACs, their safety profile seems to be at least non-inferior or even superior to VKAs (55-57).
+Interestingly, only when using the CKD-EPI equation was there an interaction between dabigatran and renal function in terms of risk of bleeding (58).
+It must be conceded, however, in the RE-LY study, the dose of dabigatran was not titrated to reflect the degree of CKD.
 Furthermore, in a recent systematic review and meta-analysis of 5 RCTs including 13878 AF patients with moderate CKD, DOAC use was associated with reduced risk of stroke/systemic embolism (OR 0.79; 95 % C.I.
 0.67-0.94) and lower incidence of major bleeding (OR 0.74, 95% CI 0.65-0.86) (59).
-In this context, OAT is recommended by the European Society of Cardiology (ESC), European Heart Rhythm Association (EHRA) and in US guidelines, by the American Heart Association Task Force/Americal College of Cardiology/Heart Rhythm Society (AHA/ACC/HRS), American College of Chest Physicians (CHEST guideline) and Kidney Disease: Improving Global Outcomes (KDIGO) conference reports – 2018) (Table 4) (1-5).
+In this context, OAT is recommended by the European Society of Cardiology (ESC), European Heart Rhythm Association (EHRA) and in the US guidelines, by the American Heart Association Task Force/Americal College of Cardiology/Heart Rhythm Society (AHA/ACC/HRS), American College of Chest Physicians (CHEST guideline) and Kidney Disease: Improving Global Outcomes (KDIGO) conference reports – 2018) (Table 4) (1-5).

-In individuals with CKD stage 4, all guidelines recommend the use of warfarin.
-However, VKAs have never been prospectively assessed in an RCT in this patient population.
-Additionally, AHA/ACC/HRS guidelines suggest treatment for patients with nonvalvular AF and moderate-to-severe CKD with CHA2DS2VASc scores of 2 or greater, using reduced doses of dabigatran and rivaroxaban (CrCl 30 - 49 ml/min), or apixaban (if CrCl between 25-29 ml/min) - CLASS IIb, level of Evidence: C. The ESC/KDIGO guidelines do not recommend the use of DOACs in this category of patients (Table 4).
+In individuals with CKD stage 4, all guidelines allow the use of warfarin, even though the net-benefit OAT itself has never been prospectively assessed in an RCT in this patient population.
+Additionally, AHA/ACC/HRS guidelines suggest treatment for patients with nonvalvular AF and moderate-to-severe CKD with CHA2DS2VASc scores of 2 or greater, using reduced doses of dabigatran and rivaroxaban (CrCl 30 - 49 ml/min), or apixaban (if CrCl between 25-29 ml/min) - CLASS IIb, level of Evidence: C. Whilst the EHRA/KDIGO guidelines do not formally recommend the use of DOACs in this category of patients, they do suggest that they can be considered for use (Table 4).